klalicki/dweb2/src/content/classes/10-developing-project/slides.md

 ---

+## Going Up and Down

+When using relative paths, we can navigate the directory structure by going "up" or "down".

+We can use `../` to move up one level in the directory structure.

+Luckily, our code editor will usually help us with this by providing autocomplete suggestions when we start typing a path, and listing the available files and directories.

+---

 ## When to use the `public/` Directory

 - Static assets that won't be processed by Astro (usually PDFs or other files you want to serve as-is).